 Interview with Olfa

 Led by Olfa Kilani, PhD in biotechnology, Chito-prod at once addresses the major environmental problem of shrimp waste that collects along the Tunisian coast, and extracts and creates in bulk a complex, multi-beneficial product.
 Shrimp are currently being disposed of by incineration along the Tunisian coastline, consequently wasting the rich bimolecular resources found in shrimp remains, notably cytosine and chitin, which have many nutritional benefits.
 Chito-prod has developed an enzyme application to combine these molecules with enzymes to produce a hyper active substance in bulk which has myriad medical uses as an anti-inflammatory and anti-bacterial agent.
 Chito-prod received the special innovation prize of 6,000 Tunisian Dinars (US $4,000) for innovation in the Maghreb Startup Initiative.

-Interview with Walid Sultan Midani, Founder, on WamdaTV
+Sultan Midani, Founder, on WamdaTV

 Location: Tunis, Tunisia